You may be trying to access this site from a secured browser on the server. Please enable scripts and reload this page.

 ICAO places considerable importance on the maintenance of an appropriate ethical working environment.
 The ICAO Framework on Ethics was adopted by the Council (as Annex 1 to the Service Code) at its 193rd Session with an effective date of 1 January 2012.
 The goal of the framework is "

 The Framework reiterates the importance of the ICAO Standards of Conduct and creates an independent Ethics Officer post, reporting directly to the Secretary General and to Council.
 The responsibilities of the Ethics Officer include the provision of mandatory training on ethics issues; the provision of advice and guidance to all staff; administration of a new Protection From Retaliation Policy; and the administration of a Financial Disclosure and Conflict of Interest Declaration policy.

 The Ethics Officer is also responsible for the receipt, review and administration of all reports of misconduct, and for the administration of subsequent authorized investigations.

-The Framework also sets out the role and responsibilities of the Secretary General, the Ombudsman, and all managers and staff members in relation to the ICAO Standards of Conduct.
+The Framework also sets out the role and responsibilities of the Secretary General, the Investigations Committee, the Ombudsman, and all managers and staff members in relation to the ICAO Standards of Conduct.